-The surveyors who mapped the region in the late 1830 noted the prevalence of sugar maples, identifying them simply as “sugar trees.”
-Kendall County settlers soon made good use of the dense stands of maples in Big Grove, Long Grove, AuSable Grove, and Specie Grove.
-The spring trip to sugar camps—called the sugar bush—was an almost instant tradition.
+The surveyors who mapped the region in the late 1830s noted the prevalence of those valuable sugar maples, identifying them simply as “sugar trees.”
+Kendall County settlers quickly made good use of the dense stands of maples in Big Grove, Long Grove, AuSable Grove, and Specie Grove (AuSable and Specie groves are actually a single grove bisected by Morgan Creek).
+The spring trip to sugar camps—called sugar bushes—was an almost instant tradition.

 On April 3, 1873, Kendall County Record Editor John R. Marshall wrote that: “The nice, new maple syrup left at the editor’s house last Thursday by Mr. David Kennedy was a great treat.
 It was clear and thick.”

-County residents who had sugar bush access knew how to curry Marshall’s favor.
+It was clear county residents who had sugar bush access knew how to curry Marshall’s favor.
 On March 23, 1882, he observed that: “The Record boys indulged in some nice maple sugar Monday morning, direct from Deacon Sleezer’s sap-bush in Big Grove.
 If the ‘Boys’ have a failing for anything, it’s maple sugar.”

 Long Grove was one of the closest sugar bushes to Yorkville where Marshall published the Record and kindly maple grove owners kept him in the good stuff.
-As he noted in the Record’s March 29, 1893 edition: “Pure maple syrup from the old Long Gove sugar camp is not bad eating with good warm biscuit or cakes.”
+As he noted in the Record’s March 29, 1893 edition: “Pure maple syrup from the old Long Grove sugar camp is not bad eating with a good warm biscuit or cakes.”

-In March 1898, the Record’s Specie Grove correspondent waxed nostalgic concerning the area’s maple sugaring tradition: “It’s a pretty sight to see sugar making in the ‘bush’ at night, with several fires brightly burning among the leafless trees and the weird forms of the sugar makers as they go about their work, and the surrounding darkness all combine to make the scene strangely peculiar and one to be remembered.
+In March 1898, the Record’s Specie Grove correspondent waxed nostalgic concerning the maple sugaring tradition in the neighboring Specie and AuSable groves: “It’s a pretty sight to see sugar making in the ‘bush’ at night, with several fires brightly burning among the leafless trees and the weird forms of the sugar makers as they go about their work, and the surrounding darkness all combine to make the scene strangely peculiar and one to be remembered.
 We have often wondered if people are happier in our advanced and pampered and more genteel way of living than they were in the olden times when they lived nearer to nature and in a more simple and primitive way.
 We have often heard our parents and old people tell of the various kind of ‘bees’ they used to have for haying and harvesting, logging and husking, quilting and apple paring, and at sugar time and the great bake ovens and fire places that they had in York State and the East and when we see a couple of men doing all the work now on a large farm we wonder if there is much improvement as far as real happiness is concerned.
 Usually the most simple things contribute the greatest to our enjoyment.”